emre5355/tvheadend-build/README.md

 ### Looking for tvheadend builds?

-We have builds for the following operating systems and architectures:
+We have auto builds for the following operating systems and architectures:

 * Ubuntu `14.04.2` *and higher* - Debian APT.
   * `Intel x86_64`